 Laser procedures can create spinal fluid leaks and do nerve damage, just like any other form of back surgery.

 Laser wounds are also subject to infection, just like any other operative opening.
 However, lasers do minimize the chance for cross contamination, decreasing the risk for infection during the procedure itself.

 More than anything, lasers still demonstrate the very real risk for an unsuccessful procedural outcome, which explains why failed herniated disc surgery is such an epidemic occurrence.

-I like laser procedures, since they can be done easily and without more damage than necessary to get the job done.
+I like laser procedures, since they can be performed easily and without causing more damage than necessary to accomplish the surgical objective.
 Blood loss is minimized, decreasing the need for transfusions during lengthy operations.

 Do yourself a favor.
 Do not pursue any treatment, especially surgery, unless you are 100% sure of the accuracy of your diagnosis, and even then, proceed with extreme caution.